-Join Deke McClelland for an in-depth discussion in this video Previewing your designs on mobile devices, part of Photoshop: 2015 Creative Cloud Updates.
+Join Deke McClelland for an in-depth discussion in this video Previewing your designs on mobile devices, part of Photoshop CC 2015 New Features.

 - In this movie, I'll introduce you to a pretty exciting new feature called Device Preview, which allows you to preview your designs on a mobile device whether it's a smartphone or a tablet, an iPad or what have you.
 Now, before we see it, I want you to notice that I have multiple images open, including these art boards here, as well as a few images from my weekly series Deke's Techniques, including episodes 384, 399, and 424, just FYI.
 All right, now I'll go up to the window menu and choose Device Preview, which brings up the Device Preview panel.